syncfusion-content/winui-docs/winui/RangeSlider/ticks.md

 # Ticks Features in WinUI Range Slider

-This section helps to learn about how to add major and minor ticks in the range slider.
+This section explains how to add major and minor ticks in the RangeSlider.

 ## Show Major Ticks

 You can enable the major ticks on the track.
-It is a shape which is used to represent the major interval points of the track.
+It is a shape, which is used to represent the major interval points of the track.
 The default value of [`ShowTicks`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowTicks) property is false.

-For example, if [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) is 0 and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) is 10 and [`Interval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Interval) is 2, the range slider will render the major ticks at 0, 2, 4 and so on.
+For example, if [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) is 0, [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) is 10, and [`Interval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Interval) is 2, the RangeSlider will render the major ticks at 0, 2, 4 and so on.

 {% tabs %}